DSHydro/SnowML/docs/basin_fact_sheets/Green.md

 **TO BE INSERTED**

-Comment: Estimating by HUC and aggregating should get very close to results using shapefile directly.
+Comment: Estimating by HUC and aggregating should get close to results using shapefile directly.

-## Cedar Map with Snow Classification
+## Green Map with Snow Classification

 ![](../basic_maps/Snow_classes_in_Green.png)

 Comment:  Estimating all of Green will bring in a lot of area dominated by Ephemeral snow, which we know is harder to estimate.
-Since total SWE is dominated by the HUCs that are not ephemeral snow, however (see next chart) this may be manageable.
+Total SWE is dominated by the HUCs that are not ephemeral snow, however (see next chart) this may be manageable, although Green has more contribution from Ephemeral snow than Cedar.

 ## SWE Contribution by HUC
 ![](../basic_maps/Total_SWE_contribution_by_huc_using_UA_data_for_Green.png)